-In 2016, she started to work in stained glass, making lamp shades, candle votives, garden ornaments and one of a kind glass pendant necklace.
+In 2016, she started to work in stained glass, making lampshades, candle votives, garden ornaments, and one of a kind glass pendant necklace.

 Her work has now moved to the creation of stained-glass panels influenced by the work of Frank Llyod Wright.
-She uses a combination of clear and opaque glass with a textured surface to create prairie or mission style pieces.
+She uses a combination of clear and opaque glass with a textured surface to create prairie or mission-style pieces.

-When ask to describe her work, Bonnie says she likes making unique pieces that invite comment and reflect the Japanese aesthetic of wabi-sabi…the beauty of things modest and humble, the beauty of things unconventional.
+When asked to describe her work, Bonnie says she likes making unique pieces that invite comment and reflect the Japanese aesthetic of wabi-sabi…the beauty of things modest and humble, the beauty of things unconventional.